tommyli3318/tommyli3318/README.md

 #### Quick Overview
 * Junior in Computer Science at the University of California, Irvine
-* Incoming SDE intern at Amazon
+* Current SDE intern at Amazon
 * Past experience at AbbVie, GSA, Paciolan, Google Summer of Code
 * Past Contributor of Nuitka Organization (Open Source)
 * Very passionate about Computer Science and problem solving